Ancient, Classical and Medieval Studies

 Placement

-If you decide to complete an optional History Work/Volunteering Placement it may incur travel costs, which are dependent upon where you undertake the placement (if local it may be zero, but costs go up when public transport is used to travel).
-You will have a say in where their placement is located.
+If you decide to complete an optional History Work/Volunteering Placement it may incur travel costs, which are dependent upon where you undertake the placement (if local it may be minimal, but costs go up when public transport is used to travel).
+You will have a say in where your placement is located.

 You will have the option to participate in either a four day-long Archaeology or History field trip module in your second year of study.
 You can also take the Classical Studies summer school in either Greece or Rome between your second and third year (additional costs apply).

-Our BA (Hons) Ancient, Classical and Medieval Studies course provides an opportunity for you to study abroad in the United States of America (USA).
+Our BA (Hons) Ancient, Classical and Medieval Studies course provides an opportunity for you to study abroad in the United States of America or Canada.

 For more information see our Study Abroad section.